Rebuilding the R-390A Receivers

 - The R-390A was literally "the best" vacuum tube receiver that could be

 built in the 1950s and 1960s.
 Virtually no expense was spared and it

-used absolutely the best parts available in its construction.
+used absolutely the best parts available at the time in its construction.
 Its design

-and build-quality provided the best performance available.
-The R-390A
+and build-quality provided the best performance available with highly

 was able to cope with any reception conditions from terrible atmospheric

 noise to deliberate interference and was almost always able to

 successfully achieve good copy under the worst imaginable conditions.